jean-pierreBoth/graphembed/resultats.md

 The eigenvalue range give the range between higher and lower extracted singular value.

-The colmun *svd* specify how the randomized approximation of the svd was done.
+The column *svd* specify how the randomized approximation of the svd was done.

 AUC is run with 5 successive runs and 5000 edges deleted by run